Jimbly/LD56-dwarfs/README.md

   X Completed bar w/claimed bonus should look different (solid black) X If any bonus is claimable, do not allow LAUNCH
-  X Add saving of game state to local storage (upon launch, upon sell/dismantle)
+  X Add saving of game state to local storage (upon launch, upon sell/dismantle) X max slope on danger sched
+  Delay between launching and time ticking in fishing (require holding space/etc?) seeded random for affinities (and danger sched, I guess), make sure first two planets are a reasonable spread
+    can still randomly swap positives and negatives or something?
+  Maybe: bigger survey bonus for each one slightly easier 4x slower auto-ship so you can see your bonus and value

 Visuals
   Eyes / snakes